Time-Dependent Cosmic Ray Halos from Bursty Star Formation and Active Galactic Nuclei: Semi-Analytic Formalism and Galaxy Formation Implications: Numerical solutions to time-dependent CR Pressure Evolution for large scale diffusion and advection/streaming

-In Figure \ref{fig:varied_kappa_numerical}, we compare a simple power-law scaling of \keff\, $\sim r^{-1}$ (subsuming `streaming/advection-like' behavior into diffusion), motivated by the closed form solution to the diffusion-advection/streaming dynamics in flux steady state under spherical symmetry to the constant diffusion-advection/streaming solution with time dependence.
-In these types of solutions (as discussed in \S\ref{sec:case1}, \S\ref{sec:case2}), for a given constant $\kappa_{\mathrm \|}$ and v$_{\textrm{st,eff}}$, for radii r $\geq$ r$_{\textrm{st}} = \kappa_{\mathrm \|}/v_{\textrm{eff}}$, \keff = $v_{\textrm{eff}} * r$.
+In Figure \ref{fig:varied_kappa_numerical}, we compare a simple power-law scaling of \keff\, $\sim r^{-1}$ (subsuming `streaming/advection-like' behavior into diffusion), motivated by the closed form solution to the diffusion-advection/streaming dynamics in spherically-symmetric, global flux steady state to the constant diffusion-advection/streaming solution with time dependence.
+In these types of solutions (as discussed in \S \ref{sec:sec2}, for a given constant $\kappa_{\mathrm 0}$ and v$_{\textrm{eff}}$, for radii r $\geq$ r$_{\textrm{st}} = \kappa_{\mathrm 0}/v_{\textrm{eff}}$, \keff\, = $v_{\textrm{eff}} * r$.

-Hence, in steady-state, the solutions for the constant \veff\, streaming/advection only case and a \keff\, $\sim r$ `diffusive' case become degenerate beyond the `streaming-radius', out to some effective streaming/advection cut-off radius r$_{\textrm{cut, st/adv}}$ = \veff\, $* \, \tau_{\textrm{inj}}$.
+Hence, in global flux steady-state, the solutions for the constant \veff\, streaming/advection only case and a \keff\, $\sim r$ `diffusive' case become degenerate beyond the `streaming-radius', out to some effective streaming/advection cut-off radius r$_{\textrm{cut, st/adv}}$ = \veff\, $* \, \tau_{\textrm{inj}}$.
 Beyond this radius, the differing effects of ``streaming/advection-like" and ``diffusive" behavior may become significant.
-Furthermore, while this approximation holds quite well for steadily star-forming galaxies with relatively constant CR injection rates, it remains unclear how well this holds for time-variable injection, and if time-dependence can break this degeneracy between transport behavior.
+Furthermore, while this approximation holds quite well for steadily star-forming galaxies with relatively constant CR injection rates \cite{butsky_constraining_2023,hopkins_cosmic_2025,ponnada_strong_2026}, it remains unclear how well this holds for time-variable injection, and if time-dependence can break this degeneracy between transport behavior.